West Virginia Slip and Fall Lawyer

 Falls are the second leading cause of injury in West Virginia, and falls are the leading cause of death for older West Virginians.
-A number of these falls are caused by a dangerous or unsafe condition on another’s property.
+A number of these falls are caused by negligent property maintenance, design, and/or care.
 However, that doesn’t necessarily mean the property owner is responsible for your injuries.
 Below are some important questions a skilled and experienced slip and fall lawyer will likely ask to help determine whether you have a valid slip and fall or trip and fall claim:

 - Was there a dangerous condition on the property?

 - Did the dangerous condition cause you to fall?

 - Did the property owner know about the unsafe condition or should he have known about it?